Skip to content

 1 / 1

+The company reports that it does not have operations on peatland.
 Comprehensive, externally verified points have been awarded on the basis of the company's PEFC FM certification (PEFC ST 1003:2018) as the requirements fully meet the SPOTT indicator criteria.
-Additional points have been awarded according to the percentage of company landbank certified by PEFC.
+Additional points have been awarded according to the percent of company landbank certified by PEFC.

 • Y